 Pictures are an important part in proving negligence of any motorcycle accident claim.

 Witnesses also play a crucial role in proving a driver was negligent.
 Talk to anyone in the area about what they saw and make sure to get their contact information.
 Interviewing witnesses as soon as possible is essential because you want to make sure to get their account while the memory is still fresh in their mind.

 5. Hire An Attorney

-Hiring an experienced attorney, like a Waterbury motorcycle accident attorney, is probably one of the best steps you can take.
+Hiring an experienced accident attorney, like those at the Law Offices of James A. Welcome, is probably one of the best steps you can take.
 An attorney can extensively investigate your case to gather all the necessary evidence to prove liability and negligence.
 It’s also important that you contact an attorney before accepting a settlement or completing the insurance claims process.

 As a motorcyclist, being in an accident can be devastating.
 Your chances of suffering serious injuries are greater than those who operate a car or truck.
 Proving driver negligence after a motorcycle accident is vital to getting the compensation and justice you deserve for your injuries.